 Focaccia pairs perfectly with other flavors in chicken salad sandwiches — the crunchy texture complements crunchy ingredients like celery and nuts.
 At the same time, the heartiness of the bread helps hold all of your ingredients together in one delicious bite.
 And here you can see how beautiful the process of making it is!

 Pita bread is light and fluffy and a great alternative to regular bread slices.
 It is excellent for a chicken salad sandwich because it’s soft and slightly chewy.
 Plus, it comes in rounds, which makes it easy to stuff the sandwich with as much filling as you want.

-But the best part about pita bread is that you can split the pockets open to reveal two halves and use them just like regular slices of toast.
-This helps cut down on carbs, making your sandwich slightly healthier.
+But my favorite part about pita bread is that you can split the pockets open to reveal two halves and use them just like regular slices of toast.
+So, instead of two slices of bread, you actually eat just one.
 It’s also an easy way to make a wrap sandwich: just fill one half of the pita pocket with your chicken salad mixture, and voila!

 But you may be looking for some extra flavor.
 In this case, plenty of flavored types of pita bread are made with whole grains, oats, or other nutritious ingredients.

 Out of all the kinds of bread out there, who would think potato bread is among the best for chicken salad sandwiches?
 But it most definitely is because it has a soft texture that pairs well with the chicken and celery and is not too dense or bready.
 It also has a subtle flavor that doesn’t overpower the other ingredients.

 Plus, it’s okay if you make a little too much chicken salad.
 If you have leftovers, you can just put them on a piece of potato bread, and you’ll have a quick and easy lunch the next day.